-Everyone in life is looking for a sense of belonging, a place where they fit in, be it at work or home, through religion, social circles or sport.
+Everyone in life is looking for a sense of belonging, a place where they fit in, be it at work or home, through religion, social circles, or sport.
 People are driven by the need to connect with the world around them and form strong interpersonal bonds.

 Never has this been more evident than during the COVID pandemic.
 Like many, I have taken advantage of the vast online resources now available and decided to explore diversity, inclusion and belonging and what it means to create an environment where every person feels free to bring their full selves to work.

-Diversity, inclusion and belonging in the workplace
+Diversity, inclusion, and belonging in the workplace

 As the popular quote by Vern Myers goes, 'diversity is being invited to the party.
 Inclusion is being asked to dance.'

 Diversity is a fact and everything that makes you unique.
-For example; I am a son, I am a brother, I am Irish, I am left-handed.
+For example; I am a son, I am a brother, I am Irish, and I am left-handed.

 It is all the things that we bring with us into the room, things that make us who we are.
 These are indisputable facts.